 - Submit official transcripts from all previous schools.

-You must obtain a PIN to electronically sign the FAFSA.
-For a dependent student, your parents should also apply for a PIN now so that they can electronically sign the FAFSA.
-For those who do not already have a PIN, one can be obtained at www.pin.ed.gov.
+You must create an FSA ID (Federal Student Aid ID) to electronically sign the FAFSA.
+For a dependent student, your parents should also create an FSA ID, so that they can electronically sign the FAFSA.
+For those who do not already have an FSA ID, one can be created on the FSA ID website.
 A FAFSA that has not been submitted with the required signature(s) will be rejected by the Department of Education and cannot be processed.

 Step 3: Complete the FAFSA

 The Free Application for Federal Student Aid (FAFSA) is the only government-approved application for determining your eligibility for aid.
 The FAFSA is available online.
 If you list the ACC school code (003539), we will download your information electronically from the Federal Central Processing Center.